 There are a number of different, commonly used tactics and methods employed by some traders and companies, which are actually unfair.
 Employing unfair practices is in breach of consumer laws and regulations.
 Some of the ones you may have heard about or even experienced include:

 - Failing to ensure the consumer understood the terms of any contract, transaction or documentation

 - Using harassment or undue force to make a consumer reach a particular decision or make a payment

-Failure to adhere to implied warranties and conditions
+Product guarantees, refunds and failure to adhere to implied warranties and conditions

 Failing to supply goods of a merchantable quality

 When you buy any goods, they must be fit for the purpose for which they're usually purchased.
 This means they must be of merchantable quality.
 However, there are exceptions to this rule, which you should bear in mind.
 The exception in cases such as:

 - If the consumer was made aware of the defects in question prior to actually purchasing the goods

 - If the consumer examined the goods before making the purchase

 There are also additional consumer rights regulations that relate to services, such as services having to be carried out with due care to achieve the desired result agreed upon prior to the commencement of work.